PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 not in static memory and not on the stack.
 We say that this is "on the heap".

+Memory on the heap has to be acquired explicitly and must be released after use, either as a consequence of an explicit instruction in the program, or because the garbage collector takes care of that.
 This is just the same as with any other kind of resource we discussed before!
-Memory on the heap has to be acquired explicitly and must be released after use, either as a consequence of an explicit instruction in the program, or because the garbage collector takes care of that.
 For memory, a dynamic memory management library has the role of resource manager and it distributes handles (memory addresses) that can be used by the processes.
-The process can ask the dynamic memory management library for an arbitrary amount of bytes and (if there is still memory available), the dynamic memory management library returns the memory address of the beginning of a contiguous region of memory that is not yet being used.
-The process can then use this region of memory at will, but must instruct the dynamic memory library to release the memory after use.
+The process can ask the dynamic memory management library for an arbitrary amount of bytes and (if there is still memory available), the dynamic memory management library returns the memory address of the beginning of a contiguous region of memory that is not yet in use.
+The process can then use this region of memory and must instruct the dynamic memory library to release the memory after use.

 The dynamic memory management library plays an intermediate role